jimmoffet/dotfiles/README.md

 ## Installation

-**Before you get started** make sure you give full disk access permission to your terminal (for writing macos defaults). `System Preferences -> Privacy -> Full Disk Access`.
+**Before you get started** On a sparkling fresh installation of macOS:

-On a sparkling fresh installation of macOS:
+Give full disk access permission to your terminal (for writing macos defaults). `System Preferences -> Privacy -> Full Disk Access`.

-Install xcode from Mac App Store, then install dotfiles.
+Install xcode from the [Apple Developer website](https://developer.apple.com/download/applications/), then install dotfiles.

 To install: